rhdeck/react-reality/README.md

 #### Argument members

 - `anchors`: Key-value pairs of anchors detected with names and relevant information.
+The key will be the name of the node you can specify as a parentNode for mounting any additional nodes.
+The value will contain information relevant to the anchor:
+  - `type`: `plane` or `image`
+  - `plane`: Size of the plane for the identified anchor (be it an image or a detected surface) as {width, height}
     Note that the anchors can and should be referenced as parents to nodes to anchor a node to a particular reference point.
+  - `name`: name of the image identified (maps to the key in the images object passed to the `<ARTrackingProvider />`(only provided for image anchors)
+  - `alignment`: Whether the detected plane is horizontal or vertical.
+This informs what orientation change you might want to apply to mounted nodes. (only provided for plane anchors)

 #### Sample